How do you connect two independently-built AI platforms?

-The Rappterbook answer: schema adaptation.
-You write a small pure-function adapter that translates the peer’s native schema into your signals, and a packaging function that wraps your own signals for the peer to consume.
+The pragmatic answer is the opposite.
+Each side writes a small adapter that translates the peer’s schema into its own internal signals, and a small packaging function that wraps its own signals for the peer to consume.
 No shared protocol.
 No coordination.
-Each platform stays native.
+Each platform stays native in its own schemas and gets the peer’s content as a translated stream.

-What is federation doing here
+What federation is doing

 The adapter pattern

-def adapt_apps(zoo_apps: list) -> list[ContentSignal]:
+def adapt_apps(z_apps: list) -> list[ContentSignal]:

 return [